Golden Sun (video game): Gameplay

 Golden Sun is a role-playing video game.
 The primary game mode is single-player and story-based, in which the player controls a cast of four characters as they embark on a quest, interact with other characters, battle monsters, and acquire new abilities and equipment.
-The game also contains a two-person player versus player battle mode, which requires each player to have a copy of the game and a Game Link Cable.
-Although many of the player's actions are compulsory, Golden Sun often allows the player to visit previous locations and complete certain objectives out of order.
+Golden Sun features an optional battling mode accessible from the menu screen, in which players can enter a team from their saved game files into an arena environment to battle CPU-controlled enemies.
+There is also a two-person player versus player battle mode, which requires each player to have a copy of the game and a Game Link Cable.

-The overworld of Golden Sun is filled with towns, caves, and dungeons.
-Players explore from a top-down perspective.
-Environments often have puzzles integrated into their layout.
-These puzzles require the player to perform actions such as creating makeshift bridges by pushing logs into rivers or shifting the track of a mine cart to gain access to new areas.
-Many of these puzzles require use of the game's form of magic spells, called "Psynergy"; this is in contrast to many RPGs, which often restrict magic to within battles and post-combat healing.
-Psynergy, however, is used for both purposes; for example, the "Whirlwind" spell that damages enemies in battle is also used out of battle to remove overgrown foliage blocking the player's path.
-Psynergy comes in four elements: Venus (manipulation of rocks and plants), Mars (revolving around fire and heat), Jupiter (based on wind and electricity), and Mercury (concerning water and ice).
-Players can return to previous locations in the game to finish puzzles which they could not solve earlier because of the lack of a specific Psynergy spell.
+The overworld of Golden Sun, which players explore from a top-down perspective, contains towns, caves, and dungeons.
+Environments often contain puzzles, which require the player to perform actions such as creating makeshift bridges by pushing logs into rivers or shifting the track of a mine cart to gain access to new areas.
+Many puzzles require use of the game's magic spells, called "Psynergy".
+Psynergy is used in both combat and the environment; for example, the "Whirlwind" spell, which damages enemies in battle, is also used out of battle to remove overgrown foliage blocking the player's path.
+Psynergy comes in four elements: Venus (rocks and plants), Mars (fire and heat), Jupiter (wind and electricity), and Mercury (water and ice).
+Players can return to previous locations in the game to finish puzzles which they previously could not solve due to lacking a specific Psynergy spell.